 Donald R. Leavens, the National Electrical Manufacturers Association’s Vice President and Chief Economist,

-economics of the electrical manufacturing industry, providing analysis and forecasts of the economic forces affecting the industry.
-He has provided the economic outlook for the electrical manufacturing industry at numerous business meetings
+the economics of the electrical manufacturing industry, providing analysis and forecasts of the economic forces affecting the industry.
+He has provided the economic outlook for the electrical manufacturing industry at numerous business

-sponsored by manufacturers, electrical contractors and distributors, and engineering societies throughout North America.
-He has also written articles on public choice and public finance economics that have appeared in academic journals and
+meetings sponsored by manufacturers, electrical contractors and distributors, and engineering societies throughout North America.
+He has also written articles on public choice and public finance economics that have appeared in academic

 With more than 30 years of energy industry and executive leadership experience, Porter has worked across a variety of utility operations including power marketing, transmission, distribution, energy efficiency, customer programs and sustainability.